carlospambo/carlospambo.github.io/index.markdown

 I am a **PhD (Engineering) candidate** at the [Département de génie informatique et génie logiciel (Department of Computer and Software Engineering)](https://www.polymtl.ca/gigl/) at Polytechnique Montréal (Université de Montréal), Canada, under the supervisor of [_Dr.
 Bentley Oakes_](https://www.polymtl.ca/expertises/oakes-bentley).

-My research focuses on **using machine learning and low-code approaches to support the construction of digital twins (DT) for complex cyber-physical systems**.
-The goal is to minimise the cognitive and time effort for constructing these systems, while still maximising the insights gained during the digital engineering process.
+My research focuses on **the use of machine learning and other low-code approaches to accelerate the construction of digital twins (DT) for complex cyber-physical systems**.
+The goal is to minimise the cognitive and time effort for constructing these systems, while still maximise the insights gained during the digital engineering process.

 My main research interests include:
-* digital twins, including their structure and construction
+* digital twins (DT), their structures and construction process
-* verification and validation of cyber-physical systems, including formal verification
+* formal verification and validation of cyber-physical systems
-* the application of machine learning to cyber-physical systems
+* application of machine learning in cyber-physical systems
-* model-driven engineering techniques
+* model and ontology driven engineering techniques
-* ontology-driven engineering
 * evolutionary computing

 In 2023 received an _MEng (Industrial Engineering)_ from [Stellenbosch University](https://www.sun.ac.za/english) at Stellenbosch, South Africa.
 I graduated top of the class with distinction (**cum laude**).
 The degree had a specialization in _data science_.
 My thesis was titled: **An Evolutionary Algorithm for the Vehicle Routing Problem with Drones with Interceptions**, under the supervision of [_Prof.
 Jacomine Grobler_](https://scholar.google.co.za/citations?user=_Fm9-S8AAAAJ&hl=en).